dewi-alliance/hotspot-manufacturers/Chengdu ZhiJiaXin Experimental equipment Co., Ltd.md

 ## Hardware Security Element (required)
-* The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
-Applications should include plan for how the devices will be secured.
-* The approved security element is an ECC608.
-If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).
 * Are you using an ECC608.
 Yes or no?
 No.
 * Encrypted/locked-down firmware.
 Yes or no?
 Yes, we will lock the system firmware
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
 Yes.